rooshanriaz/CS-351L-AI-Lab-GitHub-Repository_2022506/README.md

 ## Lab 2: 2048 Game

-In the second lab, we implemented the A* search algorithm to solve the 2048 game.
+In the second lab, I implemented the A* search algorithm to solve the Maze Runner game.
 A* is an informed search algorithm that uses a heuristic to estimate the cost of reaching the goal, making it both complete and optimal under certain conditions.

 ## **Contact**